The Long-Term Consequences of Cyberattacks

 Articles published October 16, 2017 by Shane Kos

 When news breaks of another major cyberattack, it usually focuses on how much customer data was stolen or how much initial money was lost.
-However, there are other long-term negative effects you don’t hear about as often in the news.
+However, there are other long-term negative effects that often don’t make headlines.

 While there is an initial loss of money right when the cyberattack happens (especially if it’s ransomware) there’s also a lasting revenue impact, which results from lost opportunities and customers.
 While some of the more long-term effects can be difficult to calculate, Microsoft reports: